-13.2 If the Borrower desires to make a Prepayment, the Borrower shall give a written notice to the Agent by [ ] Business Days prior to the date the Borrower desires to make the Prepayment (the “Desired Prepayment Date”), stating (a) the Drawdown Date, the Due Date and the principal amount of the Loan the Borrower desires to prepay, (b) the principal amount the Borrower desires to prepay ([not less than [ ] hundred million yen, in increments of [ ] hundred million yen/not less than [ ]% and in increments of [ ]% of the principal amount in relation to the Loan desired to be prepaid]), (c) that the Borrower will pay in full on the Desired Prepayment Date, the interest (the “Accrued Interest”) on the principal amount desired to be prepaid that has accrued by the Desired Prepayment Date (inclusive), and (d) the Desired Prepayment Date.
+13.2 If the Borrower desires to make a Prepayment, the Borrower shall give a written notice to the Agent by [ ] Business Days prior to the date the Borrower desires to make the Prepayment (the “Desired Prepayment Date”), stating (a) the Drawdown Date, the Maturity Date and the principal amount of the Loan the Borrower desires to prepay, (b) the principal amount the Borrower desires to prepay (the all outstanding principal amount of such Loan or not less than [ ] hundred million yen, in increments of [ ] hundred million yen), (c) that the Borrower will pay in full on the Desired Prepayment Date, the interest (the “Accrued Interest”) on the principal amount desired to be prepaid that has accrued by the Desired Prepayment Date (inclusive), and (d) the Desired Prepayment Date.
 After receiving notice from the Borrower, the Agent shall notify the Relevant Prepayment Lenders of items (a) through (d) of this Clause 13.2 by [ ] Business Days prior to the Desired Prepayment Date, whereupon the Relevant Prepayment Lenders shall notify the Agent by [ ] Business Days prior to the Desired Prepayment Date of whether or not it approves such Prepayment.
 If such notice by any Relevant Prepayment Lender does not reach the Agent by [ ] Business Days prior to the Desired Prepayment Date, it shall be deemed that the Relevant Prepayment Lender did not approve such Prepayment.
 The Agent shall judge the acceptability of the Prepayment by [ ] Business Days prior to the Desired Prepayment Date, and notify the result to the Borrower and the Relevant Prepayment Lenders.

-13.3 If the Prepayment is approved in accordance with Clause 13.2, the Relevant Prepayment Lenders shall notify the Agent of the Break Funding Cost by [ ] Business Days prior to the Desired Prepayment Date.
+13.3 If the Prepayment is approved in accordance with Clause 13.2, the Relevant Prepayment Lenders shall notify the Agent of the amount of the Break Funding Cost by [ ] Business Days prior to the Desired Prepayment Date.
 After receiving such notice, the Agent shall notify the Borrower of the same by [ ] Business Days prior to the Desired Prepayment Date.
-The Borrower shall pay, in accordance with Clause 18, the total of the principal, the Accrued Interest and the Break Funding Cost in respect of the Loan to be prepaid on the Desired Prepayment Date.
+The Borrower shall pay, in accordance with the provisions of Clause 18, the total of the principal, the Accrued Interest and the Break Funding Cost in respect of the Loan to be prepaid on the Desired Prepayment Date.

 14. default interest

-14.1 If the Borrower defaults in the performance of its obligations under this Agreement owing to a Lender or the Agent, the Borrower shall, immediately upon the Agent’s request and in accordance with Clause 18, for the period commencing on the Due Date (inclusive) of such defaulted obligation (the “Defaulted Obligations”) and ending on the day (inclusive) the Borrower performs all Defaulted Obligations, pay default interest calculated by multiplying the amount of the Defaulted Obligations by the higher of either (to the extent not in violation of Laws and Ordinances) (i) the rate obtained by adding the rate of [ ]% per annum to the reasonable cost (calculated at the interest rate that the creditor reasonably decides upon) incurred by the creditor of the Defaulted Obligations for raising the amount in default, or (ii) the rate of [ ]% per annum.
+14.1 If the Borrower defaults in the performance of its obligations under this Agreement owing to a Lender or the Agent, the Borrower shall, immediately upon the Agent’s request and in accordance with the provisions of Clause 18, for the period commencing on the day (inclusive) [immediately following the day] on which the Borrower should perform such defaulted obligation (the “Defaulted Obligations”) and ending on the day (inclusive) the Borrower performs all Defaulted Obligations, pay default interest calculated by multiplying the amount of the Defaulted Obligations by [the higher of either (to the extent not in violation of Laws and Ordinances) (i) the rate obtained by adding the rate of [ ]% per annum to the reasonable cost (calculated at the interest rate that the creditor reasonably decides upon) incurred by the creditor of the Defaulted Obligations for raising the amount in default, or (ii)] the rate of [14]% per annum.

-14.2 The calculation method for default interest under Clause 14.1 shall be on a per diem basis, [inclusive of first and last day/inclusive of first day and exclusive of last day], assuming that there are [365/360] days per year, wherein divisions shall be done at the end of the calculation, and fractions less than one yen shall be rounded down.
+14.2 The calculation method for default interest in Clause 14.1 shall be on a per diem basis, [inclusive of first and last day/inclusive of first day and exclusive of last day], assuming that there are [365/360] days per year, wherein divisions shall be done at the end of the calculation, and fractions less than one yen shall be rounded down.

-15 facility fee
+15 COMMITMENT fee